alexrudnick/dissertation/BURNDOWN.md

   good to report.
   * do we need to run bible stacking + all sparse features, together? that's not hard to do, and it might be nice to see for comparison
-  * run stacking-trained-on-europarl experiments: es-qu
+  * run stacking-trained-on-europarl experiments with just en stacking
   * what if it turns out that the domain mismatch is too bad?
     * maybe the sense distinctions in europarl aren't similar enough to the bible.